A barking dog can be so annoying in so many ways. So what are The Best Ways To Stop A Dog Barking?

 Exercise the Dog

 Finally, the one thing that would definitely stop dog barking for good is exercise.
-As we’ve mentioned, if your dog is barking because of excess energy, the easiest way to get them to stop is to give them plenty of exercises.
+As we’ve mentioned, if your dog is barking because of excess energy, the easiest way to get them to stop is to give them plenty of exercise.
 Now, “plenty” is obviously a loaded term.
 After all, some breeds do require more exercise than others, and there are always exceptions for every rule.
 So don’t be surprised if your Basset Hound develops a need for exercise and your terrier decides to sit one out.

 Naturally, when we suggest bark-control products, we don’t mean for dog owners to put shock collars on their pups.
 These are not only cruel but also unnecessary, with so many better options out there.
 For example, vibration collars are a similar concept, although they don’t hurt the dog.
 Instead, they work by diverting the dog’s attention to the vibrating sensation at their neck every time they bark.